About Gary Works - US Steel Gary Indiana

 Insulators faced the most direct and sustained exposure risk of any trade at Gary Works.
 Members of Heat and Frost Insulators Local 1 and Heat and Frost Insulators Local 27, working at Gary Works or on U.S. Steel projects, were responsible for:

-- Applying pipe insulation, boiler lagging, furnace insulation, and thermal insulation systems throughout the plant, allegedly using products such as Kaylo pipe and block insulation (manufactured by Owens-Illinois and later Owens-Corning), Thermobestos materials, and Aircell products
+- Applying pipe insulation, boiler lagging, furnace insulation, and thermal insulation systems throughout the plant, allegedly using products such as calcium silicate pipe insulation pipe and block insulation (manufactured by and later ), Thermobestos materials, and pipe insulation products

 - Cutting, mixing, and applying asbestos-containing insulation materials by hand